 Salary and conditions

 A degree or any Teaching Assistant qualifications aren’t essential for an entry-level position but they can certainly help your application.
-You will however need to have at least a grade C/4 at GCSE or equivalent, in Maths and English.

 With continued training and support, TAs can develop their skills to become a Higher-Level Teaching Assistant.
 This position involves increased responsibilities such as running extra-curricular activities or even having the opportunity to teach lessons unsupervised.
 Being a TA is also a great chance to gain experience in a teaching environment and could gain you the experience you need if you plan on becoming a teacher in the future.